Y-Tarek/Blog/README.md

               will ask for email, username , first_name, last_name and password 7- Run python manage.py runserver.
          8- Run python manage.py test for running test casesx on APIs.
+         9- Create meida folder in the root app folder for images